 Attending a merit badge class does not guarantee that a Scout will complete the merit badge, but it is an opportunity for Scouts to meet with qualified counselors, to help them work on the requirements needed to complete a merit badge.
 The merit badge fair should not be considered another school where the pupils sit and stare for hours on end.
 Scouts should come prepared to participate.
 The counselor's job is to encourage self-discovery and then check that each Scout has the minimum knowledge and does the requirements.
 Scouts should be ready to take notes and come prepared with notetaking materials and writing utensils.
 Remember one goal of the merit badge advancement system is to develop individual growth and initiative.

-Prerequisites: All Scouts are to read the merit badge book prior to the Merit Badge Fair.
-Merit Badge books can be purchased at an area Scout Shop.
-Scouts are to be prepared to answer the questions to each of the requirements before the merit badge fair; Scouts are highly encouraged to print and complete the worksheets available at http://usscouts.org/usscouts/mb/worksheets/list.asp to help them prepare.
-Some merit badges require additional prerequisites to be must be completed before the merit badge fair.
+Prerequisites: All Scouts are to read the merit badge pamphlet prior to the Merit Badge Fair.
+Merit Badge pamplets are available online.
+Scouts are to be prepared to answer the questions to each of the requirements before the merit badge fair; Scouts can complete the worksheets available at http://usscouts.org/usscouts/mb/worksheets/list.asp to help them prepare.
+Some merit badges require prerequisites that must be completed before the merit badge fair.

 Merit Badge Worksheets